 Can you imagine creating your own escape room?
 I am not necessarily talking about creating an escape room for business purposes, more like turning your home into an amazing experience that your loved ones will remember forever.

 If so, you are in the right place, because I can share with you some tips on how to make a DIY escape room in your home.

-First of all, let’s make it clear, it’s not going to be as easy as it seems, just scatter a puzzle here and a puzzle there and you are done.
-No, no, my friends, it takes much more than that, it’s more like taking your creativity to the next level, while doing it with a whole lot of love.
+First of all, let’s make it clear, it’s not going to be as easy as it seems, just scatter a puzzle here and a puzzle there, and you are done.
+No, no, my friend, it takes much more than that, it’s more like taking your creativity to the next level while doing it with a whole lot of love.
 I’m not gonna lie, it requires a lot of time and energy, but trust me, it’s worth every second of it.

-My first DIY escape room was a real blast.
-It took me almost a month of thinking, searching, creating, buying some stuff and setting all of it up in my living room, but when it came down to the actual playing, I felt like the Superman of the Game Masters.
-Actually it was a surprise party for my escape room crew, and btw, I’ve played many escape games with them.
+My first escape game was a real blast.
+It took me almost a month of thinking, searching, creating, buying some stuff, and setting all of it up in my living room, but when it came down to the actual playing, I felt like the Superman of the Game Masters.
+Actually, it was a surprise party for my escape room crew, and btw, I’ve played many escape games with them.

 Interested in hearing all the details about this room?
 Buckle up, let’s take a ride through the world of Game Mastery!